Aashishsharma/Learnings/React/React-advanced.md

+## Index
+1. Code splitting and lazy loading
+2. Context
+3. Error boundaries
+4. Refs and Doms
+5. Fragment
+6. HOC
+7. Performance optimization
+8. Portals
+9. Render Props
+10. Static type checking and Strict mode
+11. Proptypes
+12. Uncontrolled compomnents
+13. React Router

 ## CODE SPLITTING
+Bundling is great, but as your app grows, your bundle will grow too.
+So we use code splitting
 The best way to introduce code-splitting into your app is through the dynamic import() syntax.
 ```javascript
 import { add } from './math';